RoachMech/generator-front/readme.md

 answer some questions and you're done.

 ## Want to contribute?

 How nice of you!
-Just send in a pull-request or contact me.
+Just send in a pull-request or contact me and you will earn my lasting gratitude.

 ## License